-Still, on a high from all the amazing nature we saw, food we ate and people we met, I wanted to share some of that experience with you.
-It may help you on your trip or even explore more of your own back yard.
-We have eaten our way through this wonderful area in just under a month.
+Still, on a high from all the amazing nature we saw, the food we ate and people we met, I wanted to share some of that experience with you.
+It may help you on your trip or even explore more of your backyard.
+We have eaten our way through this beautiful area in just under a month.
 So here it goes!

 First off, I wanted to give a big shout out to an app that is so under-utilised (or not even known by fellow vegans!) called Happy Cow.
-I have mentioned it in this post before, but for those of you that haven’t read it, I am compelled to share it with you because without it, we would have wasted so much time and energy searching for where to go (in addition to all the wonderful suggestions we got from our readers).
+I’ve mentioned it in this post before, but for those of you that haven’t read it, I’m compelled to share it with you because, without it, we would have wasted so much time and energy searching for where to go (in addition to all the wonderful suggestions we got from our readers).

 Our trip itinerary was spending about 3-5 days on average in each city, eating through some of the most amazing vegan food you can find.
 I wanted to share them with you because when we came back home, reality hit that Australia, in particularly Canberra, has a long way to go.

-We started out our trip in LA, having never been there before, we had no idea what to expect.
+We started out our trip to LA, having never been there before, we had no idea what to expect.
 One piece of advice that we did take was to hire a car as everything is quite spread out.
-Five key things we noticed about LA:

 - The air is pretty polluted

-- Tap water is definitely not for drinking
+- Tap water is not for drinking

 - It’s not as glamorous as it appears

 - Finding organic food is pretty easy*